LennartHennigs/ESPTelnet/README.md

 ### Starting / Stopping

 * Use the `begin()` and `stop()` to start or stop the telnet server.
-* It needs an active WiFi connection, or the ESP needs to be in softAP mode
+* It needs an active WiFi connection, or the ESP needs to be in softAP mode.
-* You can set a custom port (other than 23) via the `begin()` function
+* You can set a custom port (other than 23) via the `begin()` function.
 * If you don't want the client to check for a WiFi connection (i.e. you use an Ethernet adapter) you can bypass the wifi connection check with the second parameter `begin(23, false)`.
-* The telnet server only allows you to connect a single client to it
+* The telnet server only allows you to connect a single client to it.
-* You can use `getIP()` to get the connected client's IP address
+* You can use `getIP()` to get the connected client's IP address.
-* You can manually disconnect the client via `disconnectClient()`
+* You can manually disconnect the client via `disconnectClient()`.
 * The server detects whether a client has disconnected.
 It checks periodically (default: every 1000ms). 🆕
 * You can define the interval to check via `setKeepAliveInterval(int ms)`. 🆕

 ### Callback Handlers

-* The library uses callback handlers to notify you of different telnet events
+* The library uses callback handlers to notify you of different telnet events:
   * `void onConnect(CallbackFunction f);`
   * `void onConnectionAttempt(CallbackFunction f);`
   * `void onReconnect(CallbackFunction f);`